Bunnybunny1120/Deep_learning_project/README.md

 ## Findings and Conclusion
-Based on confusion matrices, F1 scores, and ROC curves, it is evident that each model possesses strengths and weaknesses in classifying 'Bacterial Pneumonia', 'COVID-19','Healthy' and 'Viral Pneumonia'.
+Based on the confusion matrix, F1 scores, and ROC curves, it is evident that each model possesses strengths and weaknesses in classifying 'Bacterial Pneumonia', 'COVID-19','Healthy' and 'Viral Pneumonia'.

 The Baseline model appear to predict 'Bacterial Pneumonia' and 'Healthy' well with respectable F1 scores (0.76 and 0.87, respectively).
 However, it struggles to differentiate 'Bacterial Pneumonia' and 'Viral Pneumonia'.
 It also displayed difficulty to classify 'COVID-19' (F1 score = 0.19).
 The model's ROC curve area suggests a relatively good discriminative ability for all classes, particularly 'COVID-19' and 'Healthy'. ![Baseline](./Baseline.png)